 You can also find job vacancies in English-language newspapers such as The Korea Times, The Korea Herald, and The Seoul Times.

 If you could manage the initial expenses after moving to Korea.
 Then, you might consider looking for jobs through newspaper listings.

-This has the advantage of going to in-person or walk-in interviews and making a better impression on your potential employers.
+This has the advantage of attending in-person or walk-in interviews and making a better impression on potential employers.

 If you go through Indian or Korean companies from India, they will manage everything.

 In 2010, India and the Republic of Korea signed the Comprehensive Economic Partnership Agreement (CEPA).